bhartiy/learnsellacious/pages/48.distiman/47.datasheet-component/default.md

 ![](Screenshot%202020-08-07%20at%203.42.14%20PM.png)

-**2.** This view provides you option to waht to show and in what order on datasheet list page/details page.
+**2.** This view provides you option to what to show and in what order on datasheet list page/details page.

 **List Page Options:** You can opt what column to show and ordering of the columns for list page. **Note** List page containing two or more than two categories will show only **Filterable global specifications** and Category list page will show global and category specific(core+variants) specifications.
 If all options are disabled then all will show.